sami2ahmed/terraform-misc/topic_creation_SA/readme.md

-# running this will create
+# running this will create the following, you can validate this as well by running "terraform plan"
-1. topic called orders
+1. a topic, 'my-topic', with 4 partitions on an existing basic cluster
-2. new api key underneath the SA created by "creds_SA"
+2. new api key/secret pair associated with a new SA, 'topic-creator'
-3. must give the SA ALLOW on "*" topics LITERAL pattern.
-Give it CREATE and READ permissions.
+3. 'topic-creator' will have Cloudclusteradmin role created to enable topic creation capability